 Shifts in scope and accountability

-As teams align, they take ownership and become involved in additional lifecycle phases—not just the ones central to their roles.
+As teams align, they take ownership and become involved in additional lifecycle phases – not just the ones central to their roles.
 For example, developers become accountable not only to the innovation and quality established in the develop phase, but also to the performance and stability their changes bring in the operate phase.
-At the same time, IT operators are sure to include governance, security and compliance in the plan and develop phase.
+At the same time, IT operators must include governance, security and compliance in the plan and develop phase.

 Shorter release cycles

 DevOps teams remain agile by releasing software in short cycles.
 Shorter release cycles make planning and risk management easier as progress is incremental, which also reduces the impact on system stability.
 Shortening the release cycle also allows organisations to adapt and react to evolving customer needs and competitive pressure.

 High-performing DevOps teams establish a growth mindset.
 They fail fast and incorporate learnings into their processes, continually improving, increasing customer satisfaction, and accelerating innovation and market adaptability.
 DevOps is a journey, so there is always room to grow.